zkjargon/zkjargon.github.io/src/definitions/fhe.md

 # Fully Homomorphic Encryption (FHE)

-> An encryption scheme is said to be *fully homomorphic* if it allows to compute additions and multiplications on ciphertexts.
+> An encryption scheme is said to be *fully homomorphic* if it allows to compute additions and multiplications on ciphertexts; decrypting the modified ciphertext reveals the result of applying those additions and multiplications to the original message.

 ---